 Take a look at the sort of patterns that emerge from an ELLI spidergraphic, what they tell you about students, what they might help your students to do for themselves and how you might use them with your students.

-John was in Year 10 when he completed his on-line, self-reported profile and had always been recognised by his teachers as one of their more reluctant learners.
+John is in Year 10 and has always been recognised by his teachers as one of their more reluctant learners.

 John’s profile bears out his teachers’ observations but it also reveals that he wants to learn.
-His scores in LEARNING RELATIONSHIPS, STRATEGIC AWARENESS and RESILIENCE suggests that he seeks help from those around him and is trying to keep going.
-His higher score for MAKING MEANING suggests that he is clearly doing his best to make sense of the content he is being presented with.
-A lower score for CHANGING AND LEARNING suggests a lack of self belief and frustration at his own lack of progress.
+His scores in Learning Relationships, Strategic Awareness and Resilience suggests that he seeks help from those around him and is trying to keep going.
+His higher score for Making Meaning suggests that he is trying to make sense of the content he is being presented with.
+A lower score for Changing and Learning suggests a lack of self-belief and frustration at his own lack of progress.

-A possible source of John’s frustration shows up in his lower scores in the cognitive domains of CRITICAL CURIOSITY and CREATIVITY.
-In class this comes out as a reluctance to ask for help and a fear of making a fool of himself in front of his classmates.
-He is yet to be confident enough to ‘find’ his imagination but is hiding a natural resourcefulness, indicated by a particular strength in MEANING MAKING. (which, makes this quite an unusual profile)
+A possible source of John’s frustration shows up in his lower scores in the cognitive domains of Critical Curiosity and Creativity.
+In class this comes out as a reluctance to ask for help and a fear of making a fool of himself.
+He is yet to be confident enough to ‘find’ his imagination but is hiding a natural resourcefulness, indicated by a particular strength in Meaning Making. (which makes this quite an unusual profile)

-With this sort of information at your fingertips what would you do to help John?
-How would you nurture his fragile curiosity and build his awareness of the usefulness of making mistakes.
+With this sort of information what would you do to help John?
+How would you nurture his fragile curiosity and build his awareness of the usefulness of making mistakes?

-Scarlett will be in Yr 6 when she returns.
+Scarlett went into Yr 6 when she returned to school.

 This profile shows that Scarlett is likely to have been a model student during lockdown … one of those who would not have wanted to miss out on anything that would allow her ‘to get on’ and progress with her studies.